 Comedy of masks

-The Venetian is a story about the beginning of non-realistic, synthetic theatre and the universal power of Game and Mask, it’s a story about of the great artists ascending to eternity.
+The Venetian is a story of the beginning of non-realistic, synthetic theatre and the universal power of masks.
+It’s a story about great artists ascending into eternity.

 Cast and Characters